cesaralcancio/hospital-alura/README.md

 ## Usage

-* This project was created using IntelliJ with plugin (Cursive) Leiningen using JDK 11.
+* This project was created using IntelliJ with plugin Cursive, que utiliza o motor Leiningen using JDK 11.
+* O nome do pluguin para baixar se chama "Cursive": https://plugins.jetbrains.com/plugin/8090-cursive
 * To run this code we use the REPL over the file project.clj
 * The REPL console will open and we can LOAD the file we are working with, so it will be executed.
 * This was based on Alura Clojure formação.

+## IntelliJ commands with Mac OS
+`shift + option + j` to remove from function
+`shift + option + k` to add into the function
+`shift + option + l` to run the code

 ## License